 Dozens of commercial computer-assisted design programs are available for engineering, construction, architecture, manufacturing, 3-D rendering, animation and simulation.
 Despite the differences in functionality required by each type of application, all computer-assisted drafting programs share similar shape-building capabilities and coordinate system manipulation.
 Students learn drawing, editing, dimensioning and object plotting skills which will be useful in many applications.

 Drafters are needed in many industries, from architectural, engineering and construction to consumer products, electronics and technical illustration.
 Digital design skills can lead to non-drafting careers in a variety of disciplines.

-According to the BLS, jobs for drafters were projected to decline by 3% from 2014 to 2024.
-Architectural and civil drafters in particular are expected to see a 3% decline, while mechanical drafters will see a decline of 7% in job opportunities.
+According to the BLS, jobs for drafters were projected to experience little to no change from 2018 to 2028.
+Architectural and civil drafters in are expected to see 2% growth, while mechanical drafters will see a decline of 7% in job opportunities.
 Demand for the various types of drafters varies by the needs of each particular state or region.

 The American Design Drafting Association (ADDA) is a professional organization that offers certification for increasing levels of drafters, from apprenticed to certified design technicians.
 Certifications are exam-based, valid for three years, and they may be renewed by a combination of additional training and employment in the field.

 Certification is offered in four subject areas, including architectural, mechanical, civil and designer digital imaging.
 Certification in other areas is continuously in development.
 Certification is voluntary, and the ADDA has certified over 40,000 members since 1948.

 In online certificate programs in drafting, students learn how to use software and illustration skills to create design drawings for architectural, mechanical and electrical projects.
 Graduates of these programs can find employment as drafters in various fields, including architecture and manufacturing.